anatoliyv/AssistantKit/README.md

 let family = Device.screen.family
 ```

 And now back to methods.
-To assign different values for iPhone and iPad devices you can use this method:
+To assign different values for iPhone and iPad devices you can use:

 ```
 let size = Device.size(13, pad: 15)